ga-wdi-boston/rails-api-bdd/README.md

 write a test for that!

 ### Lab: POST
+**User Story:** As a user, I would like to create an article.

 Write a feature test for post requests.
-Then write tests for the route and controller.
+Then, following BDD, write tests for the route and controller.

 ## Testing Our Model